bilby-dev/bilby/CONTRIBUTING.md

 ## Making releases

-**Note:** releases should be made in coordination with other developers and doing so requires certain permissions.
+**Note:** releases should be made in coordination with other developers and, doing so requires certain permissions.

 ### Versioning